seeren/database/README.md

 $table->bar = "bar";
 $table->insert($layer);
 ```
-Layer can use tables for execute database operations
+Layer can use tables for execute database operations.
+DalInterface provide severals default operations like create, insert, select, update
 ```php
 $layer->query($table, "insert");
 ```
-Layer is a factory of resolvers that use the table structure for resolve and execute the query syntaxe for an operation.
-DalInterface provide severals default operations like create, insert, select, update

 ## Resolvers Usage
 #### `Seeren\DaO\DaoInterface`
-Syntax resolvers are available using the getObject method of a layer
+Syntax resolvers are available using the getObject method of a layer.
+Object query method is one of the tree way to execute the query operations
 ```php
 $select = $layer->getObject("select");
 $select->query($table, $layer);
 ```
-Object query method is one of the tree way to execute the query operations

 ## Run Unit tests
 Install dependencies